-The maintenance reserve fund was recognised directly into equity.
 The purpose of this reserve is for the replacement of fixed assets at Briar Place.

 26 Earnings per share

 Basic earnings per share is calculated by dividing the net profit attributable to shareholders by the weighted number of ordinary shares in issue during the year.